coreui/coreui-pro/docs/content/4.0/components/navs-tabs.md

 ### Underline { .include-in-pro }

-Takes the basic nav from above and adds the `.nav-underline` class to generate links with underline.
+Takes the basic nav from above and adds the `.nav-underline` class to generate links with an underline.
 Use them to create tabbable regions with our [tab JavaScript plugin](#javascript-behavior).

 {{< example >}}
 <ul class="nav nav-underline">